Facial Redness Treatment

-- Use hypoallergenic and non-irritating skin care products: All of the products you use to treat skin problems, such as acne, wrinkles, sun spots or rosacea and seborrhea, need to be hypoallergenic and non-irritating.
+- Use hypoallergenic and non-irritating skin care products: All of the products you use to treat your facial skin problems, such as acne, wrinkles, sun spots or rosacea and seborrhea, need to be hypoallergenic and as non-irritating as possible.

 Remember, you always get the best results when you use a Complete Skin Care Routine™ built from compatible products that give your skin everything it needs to heal and stay free from facial redness.
 The 4 essential skin care steps of Dr. Bailey’s Complete Skin Care include,

 Since rosacea and seborrhea are often to blame for facial redness, using products that help these conditions will also help tame the redness.

 CLEANSE your facial skin with a non-drying product such as Calming Zinc™ Soap fortified with pyrithione zinc to help fight seborrhea and rosacea.
 The pyrithione zinc is crafted into a natural cleansing bar that is rich in soothing glycerin.
 Use Calming Zinc once a day with cool or warm - not hot - water.

 CORRECT facial redness after cleansing.
 As part of every facial redness treatment skin care routine I build, I replenish the skin's antioxidant reserve (that becomes depleted with the inflammation that leads to redness).
 The best antioxidant facial skin care product for facial redness is Green Tea Antioxidant Skin Therapy™.
 This product is the most popular product in my practice and web store to help those suffering from all causes of facial redness, especially rosacea and seborrhea.
 It contains a high concentration of the right epigallocatechin-3-gallate (EGCG polyphenol) pharmaceutical grade, stable green tea antioxidants in combination with caffeine and hyaluronic acid.

 In my practice, I have patients apply the other products I use to treat skin problems are usually applied after the Green Tea.